mbellabah/mbellabah.github.io/src/content/posts/rawls.md

 adjudicate in favor of the least advantaged.
 The absurdity of the Libertarian decision to calibrate against the state of nature is easily apparent.
-For example, it leads to the erroneous belief that full private property claims on natural resources—land, for one---is just, even if private labor has only marginally altered the state of nature.[^11] Certain Libertarians criticize Rawls on the charge that his difference principle promotes laziness by taking from the hardworking to give to the allegedly “lazy” poor.
+For example, it leads to the erroneous belief that full private property claims on natural resources—land, for one--is just, even if private labor has only marginally altered the state of nature.[^11] Certain Libertarians criticize Rawls on the charge that his difference principle promotes laziness by taking from the hardworking to give to the allegedly “lazy” poor.
 Such a criticism is